Congratulations on your new award!

 - The award is for a National Science Foundation Research Experiences for Undergraduates.

 The following are useful links to use when trying to get expenditures charged to your award.
-If the expense or salary that you are trying to transfer onto the grant is greater than 90 days old, additional approvals and explanations are required.
+If the expense that you are trying to transfer onto the grant is greater than 90 days old, additional approvals and explanations are required.

 Advance Grant/Fund Request